Colorado law allows victims of crimes to recover financial compensation for their losses in several ways.

 - successfully collect on any judgment.

-This can take longer than obtaining money through restitution in the criminal case.
+This can take longer than obtaining money through restitution in a criminal case.
 However, restitution requires either:

 - a criminal conviction; or